Top 10 pancakes to try around the world

 6. Breakfast with the Tuareg, Libya

-You can even eat pancakes in the Sahara.
+Pancakes are such a global treat that you can even eat them in the Sahara.
 On a 7 day camping trip in Libya, Alternative Airlines team member Sophie spent some time with the nomadic Tuareg people.
 Mixed with yeast and goats milk from the Tuareg's tiny farm and cooked on underground coals, sharing these pancakes with out in the middle of nowhere was an unforgettable experience.
 Not to mention delicious.
 Well worth a place on our top 10 pancake experiences around the world.

 5. The Crêpe, France